-As set forth in the README file located at install\High\Level\Qualifier.SAMPLIB(\$READ.ME) ("Read Me file"), certain of the Third Party Licensors assert specific terms with respect to their respective products.
+As set forth in the README file located at install_High_Level_Qualifier.SAMPLIB(\$README) ("Read Me file"), certain of the Third Party Licensors assert specific terms with respect to their respective products.
 Such terms shall only apply as to the specific Third Party Licensor product and not to those portions of the product derived from other Third Party Licensor products or to the Sterling Commerce Software as a whole.
 Except as otherwise described in the README file, the Third Party Software is provided 'AS IS' AND ANY EXPRESSED OR IMPLIED WARRANTIES, INCLUDING BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY, AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 Additionally, certain Third Party Licensor product terms and information are set out below.
-Such terms shall only apply as to the specific Third Party Licensor product and not to those portions of the product derived from other Third Party Licensor products or to the Sterling Commerce Software as a whole.
+Such terms shall only apply as to the specific Third Party Licensor products or to the Sterling Commerce Software as a whole.